Eicher Motors disputes Rs 1.64 crore customs demand order

 How might the outcome of this appeal influence Eicher Motors' future import strategies and compliance protocols?

-Could this demand order signal a broader regulatory scrutiny on preferential tariff exemptions in the automotive sector?
+Could this demand order signal a broader trend of increased scrutiny on preferential tariff exemptions in the automotive sector?

-What are the potential legal and financial risks if the appeal is unsuccessful?
+What are the potential legal and financial risks if the company's appeal against the customs duty demand is unsuccessful?